Natural Gas or Coal,

 Then the year 2022 marked the big turning point.
 LNG prices skyrocketed, as Europe literally swept up the entire market and left close to “nothing” for developing nations.
 Heightened risks of grid failures in Bangladesh [1,2] and Pakistan [3] where just one of the many consequences.

 Let’s have a look at Gas vs Coal.
 Is there a favorite?
 Can someone like me even answer such a question?
-Probably not completely unbiased, but let me try to give you a rundown anyway… to allow you to form an informed opinion about coal and gas.
+Probably not completely unbiased, but let me try to give you a rundown in anyway… to allow you to form an informed opinion about coal and gas.

 Figure 1: 2023 wind and solar additions in India and China